precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 * [speedscope.app](https://www.speedscope.app/)
 * [`chrome://tracing/`](chrome://tracing/) in Chromium browsers [_(see full list)_](https://en.wikipedia.org/wiki/Chromium_(web_browser)#Active)

+Use `precice-profiling-trace --web` to directly open the exported trace in the browser.

 These visualization tools cannot handle large runs though.
 There are two options to reduce the trace size:
 You can select the first `N` ranks using `-l N` and you can pick specific ranks using `-r RANK ...`